mrslayer01/Exalted-2E/README.md

-# Boilerplate System
+# E2E System

 ![Foundry v10](https://img.shields.io/badge/foundry-v10-green)

-This system is a boilerplate system that you can use as a starting point for building your own custom systems.
+This system is a e2e system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage

-Before installing this system, you should rename any files that have `boilerplate` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
-In addition, you should search through the files for `boilerplate` and `Boilerplate` and do the same for those, replacing them with appropriate names for your system.
+Before installing this system, you should rename any files that have `e2e` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
+In addition, you should search through the files for `e2e` and `E2E` and do the same for those, replacing them with appropriate names for your system.

 ### System Generator

 This project is also available as generator that can be run with npm: https://www.npmjs.com/package/generator-foundry

-### Vue 3 Boilerplate
+### Vue 3 E2E

 Alternatively, there's another build of this system that supports using Vue 3 components (ES module build target) for character sheet templates.

-Head over to the [Vue3Boilerplate System](https://gitlab.com/asacolips-projects/foundry-mods/vue3boilerplate) repo if you're interested in using Vue!
+Head over to the [Vue3E2E System](https://gitlab.com/asacolips-projects/foundry-mods/vue3e2e) repo if you're interested in using Vue!

 ### Tutorial